nyrahealth/CrisperWhisper/README.md

 3. **Run the Streamlit App**

     Use the following command to run the app.
-Make sure to replace `/path/to/your/model` with the actual path to your CrisperWhisper++ model directory:
+Make sure to replace `/path/to/your/model` with the actual path to your CrisperWhisper model directory:
     ```sh
     streamlit run app.py -- --model_id /path/to/your/model
     ```

     For example:
     ```sh
-    streamlit run app.py -- --model_id /home/azureuser/laurin/code/research/output/crisper_whisper++
+    streamlit run app.py -- --model_id nyrahealth/CrisperWhisper
     ```

 4. **Access the App**